lucleray/tensorflow-lambda/readme.md

 ## Motivation

 `@tensorflow/tfjs` works with AWS Lambda but the main problem is that it is slow very slow when used in node.
-On the other hand, `@tensorflow/tfjs-node` is fast when used with node but it is >140mo and it does not fit under AWS Lambda's size limit (50mo).
+On the other hand, `@tensorflow/tfjs-node` is fast when used with node but it is >140mo and it does not fit under AWS Lambda's size limit (50mo) and it needs to be pre-compiled for lambda for it to work in a lambda environment.

 I was looking for an easy way to use tensorflowjs with lambda and I couldn't find any, so I made this package.